ncfavier/agda-stuff/src-1lab/ErasureOpen.lagda.md

 open import 1Lab.Reflection.Induction
 ```

+# erasure as an open modality

-Investigating the fact that Agda's erasure modality is an open modality.
+This post investigates the fact that Agda's erasure modality is an open modality.
 Terminology is borrowed and some proofs are extracted from the paper
 [Modalities in homotopy type theory](https://arxiv.org/abs/1706.07526)
 by Rijke, Shulman and Spitters.